tamentis.com

 Apple juice, obviously, if you have apples, you need a

 way to turn them into juice.
-I personally had a Nama J2.
+I used a Nama J2, but I recommended a proper fruit press.

 -

-A 15 liter carboy, I picked a glass one because I
+A 15 liter carboy, I picked one made of glass; I

-don't like anything I eat or drink exposed for too long to
+don't like what I eat to be exposed to plastic.

 -